Stoquasticity is not enough: towards a sharper diagnostic for Quantum Monte Carlo simulability: Diagnostic measures for the sign problem

-where, as we highlighted at the end of previous section, $\mathcal{C}=\{ |z\rangle, S_{{\bf{i}}_q}\}$.
 The average sign is commonly used to address the sign problem, with a sign free Hamiltonian taking on an average sign of $\langle \text{sgn} \rangle = 1$, and one with a severe sign problem, taking on a value close to $0$.